all-of-us/workbench/README.md

 ./gradlew appengineRun
 ```

-When the console displays "Dev App Server is now running", you can hit your local server at http://localhost:8080/api/v1/workspaces/123/cohorts .
+When the console displays "Dev App Server is now running", you can hit your local frontend resources
+ under http://localhost:8080/ and your local API server under http://localhost:8081/api/.

 ## Running in Docker